-- Tends to be decisive. - Likes options and knowing the results of each. - Wants concise, documented evidence of your competency, qualifications and track record. - Responds to things that get results. - Does not listen well to things not directly related to the issue at hand. - Needs to have control.
+- Tends to be decisive. - Likes options and knowing the results of each. - Wants concise, documented evidence of your competency, qualifications and track record. - Responds to things that get results. - Does not listen well to things not related to the issue at hand. - Needs to have the control necessary to accomplish tasks as quickly as possible.